aswarth123/Attendence_Checker/README.md

 Second input is the class duration
 Third input is the minimum percentage of the time that the student needs to be present to get the attendence.<br/>
 Teacher timestamp is the time when the teacher logged in.<br/>
 The output can be seen as the student name, roll No and the total number of minutes that he spent in the meeting (0 means the student was absent).
-The names of all those students whose meeting time is less then the given percent of the time are printed as output.
+The names of all those students whose meeting time is less then the given percent of the time is printed as output.